viamrobotics/docs/docs/registry/create/_index.md

 ### Prepare the module for execution

-To [add a module](/registry/configure/) to the configuration of your robot, you need to have an [executable](https://en.wikipedia.org/wiki/Executable) that:
+To [add a module](/registry/configure/) to the configuration of your machine, you need to have an [executable](https://en.wikipedia.org/wiki/Executable) that:

 - runs your module when executed,
 - takes a local socket as a command line argument, and